dsuryd/dotNetify-Elements/DevApp/server/Docs/Introduction.md

 [inset]
 <br/>

-Placing these input elements inside a _Form_ element will give you much more features, including the ability to perform group validation and submission, dirty checking, and more.
-This topic will be explored in-depth on the other section, but for now this concludes our introduction.
+Placing these input elements inside a _Form_ element will give you much more features, including the ability to perform form-level validation, submission and error handling, dirty checking, and more.
+This topic will be explored in-depth in the following section.